For higher resolution video, click on the gear icon in lower right once the video starts playing.

 If you thought the journey to Rocky Mountain National Park was beautiful, just wait until you experience Trail Ridge Road.
-Completed in 1933, Trail Ridge Road links Estes Park and Grand Lake, winding past countless 12,000-foot peaks, high-alpine tundra, and some of Rocky Mountain National Parks best views.
+Completed in 1933, Trail Ridge Road spans the park from east to west, and links the towns of Estes Park and Grand Lake.
+The road winds past countless 12,000-foot peaks, high-alpine tundra, and some of Rocky Mountain National Park’s best views.

-Known appropriately as the Highway to the Sky, Trail Ridge Road crosses the continental divide at a whopping 12,183 feet.
-Colorado has also designated Trail Ridge Road as a scenic and history byway.
+Trail Ridge Road is the highest continuous paved road in the United States.
+Known appropriately as the Highway to the Sky, it crosses the continental divide at a whopping 12,183 feet.
+Colorado has also designated Trail Ridge Road as a scenic and historic byway.

 Driving Trail Ridge

 Most Park visitors choose to drive Trail Ridge Road, pulling over periodically to take advantage of countless turnouts and sweeping views along the way.
 The drive is fairly relaxing since the two-lane highway never reaches grades above 7 percent and has only a few hairpin turns.

 If you plan on driving, heed our advice and start early.
 Tour buses, RV’s, and other drivers usually pack the road around 10 or 11 a.m. and an early start can mean enjoying the scenery at your own pace, while also photographing stunning sunrises and grazing wildlife.

 To access Trail Ridge Road, start from either Estes Park on the eastern side of the Park, or Grand Lake to the west.
 The road quickly ascends 4,000-feet breaking tree line and emerging into open tundra resembling a baron moonscape of rock and jagged peaks.

 Some of the most popular turnouts along the way includes: Many Parks Curve, Forest Canyon Overlook, and Medicine Bow Curve.